Effortlessly Build an Internal Wiki with our expertsBook a demo

 Furthermore, you can filter wiki pages by any combination of tags within a folder.

 Simple user interface

-A Nimbus wiki provides you and your users with a simple unified interface for all of the tools Nimbus offers.
-Editing with Nimbus Note is like other tools but more powerful.
+A FuseBase wiki provides you and your users with a simple unified interface for all of the tools FuseBase offers.
+Editing with FuseBase is like other tools but more powerful.
 This simplicity is crucial for ease of use and high adoption within your company.

 Now that you have seen the benefits of a corporate wiki, what are you waiting for?
-Sign up for Nimbus Platform and get your company’s information flowing!
+Sign up for FuseBase and get your company’s information flowing!
 Also, check out our blog to see other useful posts to increase your productivity.
 Not convinced?
 Check out our reviews on G2!

-Get our newest articles and updates by following Nimbus on Facebook.
+Get our newest articles and updates by following FuseBase on Facebook.